World Trade Organisation WTO

 N.B.
 Some food importing countries would be worse off with a reduction in protectionism from the EU because they will lose out on cheap imports “dumped” on world markets

-Trade Blocks Groups of countries who have trade agreements amongst themselves and a common external tariff, e.g. EU, NAFTA
+Trade Blocks – Groups of countries which have trade agreements amongst themselves and a common external tariff, e.g., EU, NAFTA

 Bilateral Trade agreements, Trade agreements between one country and another.
 These are not encouraged by the WTO because they can involve high tariffs with countries not included.